Global Stocks Slump on Signs of Slowing Economic Growth

 By Georgi Kantchev

-Global stocks kicked off the week under pressure after worse-than-expected Chinese economic data added to mounting signs of slowing economic growth around the world.
+Global stocks fell at the start of the week after worse-than-expected Chinese economic data added to mounting signs of slowing economic growth around the world.

 Data early on Monday showed that China's exports and imports both fell in December from a year ago as the impact of U.S. tariffs started to kick in and demand weakened.
 China's exports dropped 4.4%, contrary to economists' expectations of a 2.5% growth rate.